fpv-wtf/driver-installer/README.md

 ### Todo

  - Make subsequent runs clean up previously installed drivers
- - Handle plugged in devices like wdi-simple does
  - Enable a clean GH Actions build and release